nebari-dev/nebari-docs/docs/docs/getting-started/installing-nebari.md

 ![A representation of the output generated when Nebari init help command is executed, the output contains a list of the available options and arguments and their use.](/img/getting-started/nebari-init-help.png "Nebari's init help command line output")

-If you are new to Nebari you can run the nebari guided-init help command as the init command option and see all the options available to it.
+If you are new to Nebari you can run the nebari `guided-init` with the `help` command to see all the arguments and options available.

 ```bash
 nebari init guided-init --help